jumpingjoy/watchnationpro/fossil-sport-review.md

 Our rating: ★★★★★ | 😎

 There is an app called Noonlight, previously known as Safetrek.
 That sends alerts to its emergency dispatchers when you are in danger.
 You have to access it manually by tapping on “ Send help!”.
 The help will be sent as soon as possible.
 You can preset a time for a run or any situation.
 The alert will be activated from the app.
 To dismiss it, you need to enter a PIN that you set while setting up the app.
 If you don’t enter PIN within 10 seconds, it will send alerts to emergency dispatchers.
 If you have missed entering PIN because of any other situations, you can cancel the emergency help sent by watch by letting emergency dispatchers know the same.

-### Fossil Sport Review: General Body Activity Tracking Related Features
+### Fossil Sport Review: General Health Features Activity Tracking

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="general-health-tracking-smartwatch.webp" alt="Alt for image" caption="general-health-tracking-smartwatch" align="center" %}

 #### How good is menstrual Tracking in Fossil Sport?